VRKarthik/SignalRAssignement/README.md

 This is the .Net Core Console app, which will host the SignalR Hub.
 ### SignalRJsClient
 This is a simple website, which will acts as SignalRClient.

+### Running the project
+- Server directory path is configured in the App.config file in the SignalRFileMonitor folder, change the directory path if needed.
+- Run the SignalRConsoleHost project.
+- Open the index.html from SignalRJsClient using a web browser.